DerrickC1911/Cyber-Security-Boot-Camp/README.md

 - Run the playbook, and navigate to **Web 1 and Web 2** to check that the installation worked as expected.
 Config and playbook file should be copied over to the webserver machines.

-_TODO: Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Metric Where do you copy it?
-   - We copied mertricbeat-playbook.yml into **/etc/ansible/files/**
+   - We copied mertricbeat-playbook.yml into **/etc/ansible/files/** on both *Web 1 and Web 2* machines.

 - _Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 Update the Ansible host file to include ip address of web 1, web 2, and elk machines.  **/etc/ansible/host**